StavrosD/Udacity-AzureDevOps-BuildingA_CI-CD_Pipeline/README.md

 If you click on a pipeline you will see the commit history and an indicator if it was built and deployed sucessfully.
 ![Pipeline build and deploy history](Screenshots/PipelineHistory.png)

-Then you can click on a commit and you will see the build and deploy summary of this commit:
+Then you can click on a commit and the build and deploy summary of this commit will be displayed:
 ![Pipeline commit summary](Screenshots/PipelineRunSummary.png)

-You can also clicl on thr build stage or deploy app to get detailedstatus.
+You can also click on the build stage or deploy app to get detaile dstatus.
 It is useful for debugging in order to pinpoint a problem.
 ![Passing Azure pipelines testing](./Screenshots/AzurePassTests.png)